-- 2.1 Where the concerns are about safeguarding children or young people, the school's designated senior person for Child Protection must be notified (see 7 below). - 2.2 It is a procedure in which the Headteacher or chair of governors will be expected to act swiftly and constructively in the investigation of any concerns in accordance with the school's disciplinary procedure - 2.3 Concern about a colleague's professional capability should not be dealt with using this policy (but see section 7 below).
+- 2.1 Where the concerns are about safeguarding children or young people, the school's designated senior person for Child Protection must be notified (see 7 below). - 2.2 It is a procedure in which the Headteacher or Chair of Governors will be expected to act swiftly and constructively to investigate any concerns in accordance with the school's disciplinary procedure. - 2.3 Concern about a colleague's professional capability should not be dealt with using this policy (but see section 7 below).